A look at TG Therapeutics Inc.’s (TGTX) recent performance gives investors their first glimpse of hope. - News Daemon

 TG Therapeutics Inc. (NASDAQ: TGTX) Trading Performance Indicators

-You can see what TG Therapeutics Inc. (TGTX) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 5.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 238.35.
+Check out the current performance indicators for TG Therapeutics Inc. (TGTX).
+In the past quarter, the stock posted a quick ratio of 5.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 250.56.

 Technical Analysis of TG Therapeutics Inc. (TGTX)